MicrosoftDocs/dynamics-365-customer-engagement/ce/mobile-app/overview.md

 # Overview of Dynamics 365 for phones and tablets (on-premises)

-This app can only be used to connect to Microsoft Dynamics 365 Customer Engagement (on-premises).
-Download the Dynamics 365 mobile app and sign-in to run the same apps that you use in a web browser on your mobile device.
+The Dynamics 365 for phones and Dynamics 365 for tablets mobile apps can only be used to connect to Microsoft Dynamics 365 Customer Engagement (on-premises).
+Download the mobile apps and sign-in to run the same apps that you use in a web browser on your mobile device.

 To learn more about Dynamics 365: [What is Dynamics 365?](https://dynamics.microsoft.com/what-is-dynamics365/)